-Cluster Server Licenses for a two-node cluster are already provided with NetWare 6 and are automatically added during the Novell Cluster Services installation.
+Cluster Server Licenses for a two-node cluster are automatically added during the Novell Cluster Services installation.
 You only need additional Cluster Server Licenses if you have a three-node or larger cluster.
-Additional Cluster Server Licenses can be obtained from Novell or from your Novell Authorized ResellerSM.
+Ten additional Cluster Server Licenses are located in the LICENSE\NWCS directory on the NetWare 6.5 Operating System CD.